andreimoldovan23/ToyInterpreter/README.md

 # Repository: IRepo(T)
 -generic interface\
--represent a list of programs\
+-represent a list of the multiple threads of a program\
--supported operations: getters for the current program/all programs/number of programs, adding/removing programs, writing the current program state to a file
+-supported operations: getters for the initial state of the main thread of the program/all threads, writing the program state to a log file, changing the log file

 # Controller: Controller
 -connects the view with the data\
 -provides methods for running a program: oneStep - executes the top of the execution stack, allStep - executes the whole program\
--if the display flag is set prints the current program state at each step, otherwise it print the output at the end of the execution\
+-if the display flag is set prints the current program state at each step, otherwise it prints the output at the end of the execution\
 -logs the current program state into a file at each step

 # Commands: represent the commands the user can input, extend the abstract class Command

 # Text Menu: a menu of commands from which the user can choose which one to execute

-# Main: initializes the reposiory, controller, text menu and command
+# Main: initializes the repository, controller, text menu and command